 The reality is that Congress established the bankruptcy laws to give honest people who have gotten into significant debt an opportunity for a fresh start.
 Congress did not believe that people should be overwhelmed and overburdened by debt which would make their lives miserable.
 Congress felt that honest people who have gotten into financial difficulty should be entitled to put the past behind them and move forward with a much better and brighter outlook for the future.

 Furthermore, bankruptcy has its roots in The Bible.
 The Old Testament, in the Book of Deuteronomy, discusses forgiveness of debts.
-One of the more prominent Bankruptcy Judges in Camden, Judge Judith Wizmur, often talks about Bankruptcy having its basis in The Old Testament.
+One of the more prominent former Bankruptcy Judges in Camden, Judge Judith Wizmur, talked about Bankruptcy having its basis in The Old Testament.

 I could probably write a book about the many stories I have heard people tell me over the years about what they believe might happen to them if they file for bankruptcy.
-Let me give you just ten brief examples of the misconceptions that I have heard from people throughout the years.
-I call these examples the top ten bankruptcy lies.
+Let me give you just a few brief examples of the misconceptions that I have heard from people throughout the years.
+I call these examples the Top10 Bankruptcy Lies.

 The Top 10 Bankruptcy Lies